Dr. Shiver: Career

 In 2017, he made his first appearance at Tomorrowland Belgium, the most important stage in the world.
 Later, he released "Something" on Protocol Recordings: this release was the beginning of a strong collaboration between the artist and the label, which allowed him to perform on the Melkweg stage to present his record live together with Nicky Romero during the "5 Years of Protocol" party, which took place during the Amsterdam Dance Event.
 Due to the warm reception of public and critics, the track was followed by an Unplugged version, released on Protocol on 21 December 2017.

 In March 2018, Dr. Shiver produced together with Solberjum a rework of the legendary "Bla Bla Bla" by Gigi D'Agostino.
 In 2018 and 2019, he was also involved in several live-streamed masterclasses, including the ones for Protocol Recordings and Ask.Audio.
 In summer 2019, he reached his 16th track synched with a Tomorrowland promo video, confirming once again the strong collaboration with the festival.

 In 2020, he started a new artistic project under the name Bruno Riva which debuted with a pop/funk track titled "We Need Hope", in collaboration with the National Department of the Italian Civil Protection and AidMe in support of the families of medical staff members who lost their lived during the Covid-19 pandemic, which hit Italy hard in the months between March and May 2020.

+In 2023 Bruno started to produce the last album of Italian legend Umberto Tozzi's career, the EP is set to be released on November 28th 2025.